Tresquel/mod7-keygen/README.md

 # Usage
 `mod7-keygen {-cd | -office | -oem} <integer>`
 - The integer is optional, it specifies the amount of keys to generate.

+`mod7-keygen --check <string>`
+- Checks if the provided key is valid.